gjstephen/accounting-app-react/README.md

 # :sob: Lessons learnt
 One of the biggest challenges was being able to record a single transaction with multiple line items as individual yet connected entries in the database, with the creation of it being user friendly.
 I settled on a system where each line item is treated as its own form; each form is submitted by the one button and includes the common journal information (ie date, journal number) that the user has only needed to add in once.

-Because I wanted to limit all access to only signed in users this presented another challenge that I could persist the logged in user's and session information to be able to create and retrieve the right data.
-This information needed to be passed through each React component so that all had access to it and it required me to restructure my component layout.
+Because I wanted to limit all access to only signed in users this presented another challenge that I could persist the logged in user, and session, information to be able to create and retrieve the right data.
+This information needed to be passed through each React component so that all had access to it, and it required me to restructure my component layout.

 # :white_check_mark: Future features
 - more reports!!